lrq3000/pyFileFixity/README.md

 Header Error Correction Code script
 ----------------------------------------------------

 This script was made to be used in combination with other more common file redundancy generators (such as PAR2, I advise MultiPar).
-This is an additional layer of protection for your files: by using a higher resiliency rate on the headers of your files, you ensure that you will be probably able to open them in the future, avoiding the "critical spots" (where if you modify just one bit, your whole file may become unreadable, usually bits residing in the headers).
+This is an additional layer of protection for your files: by using a higher resiliency rate on the headers of your files, you ensure that you will be probably able to open them in the future, avoiding the "critical spots", also called "fracture-critical" in redundancy engineering (where if you modify just one bit, your whole file may become unreadable, usually bits residing in the headers - in other words, a single blow makes the whole thing collapse, just like non-redundant bridges).

 An interesting benefit of this approach is that it has a low storage (and computational) overhead that scales linearly to the number of files, whatever their size is: for example, if we have a set of 40k files for a total size of 60 GB, with a resiliency_rate of 30% and header_size of 1KB (we limit to the first 1K bytes/characters = our file header), then, without counting the hash per block and other meta-data, the final ECC file will be about 2*resiliency_rate * number_of_files * header_size = 24.5 MB.
 This size can be lower if there are many files smaller than 1KB.
 This is a pretty low storage overhead to backup the headers of such a big number of files.